ModischFabrications/CutSolver/README.md

 It also has no concept of units so you can use whatever you want.

 ## Usage
-Make sure that you have installed Docker + Docker Compose.
+Send POST-Requests to `[localhost]/solve`, see `/docs` for further informations.

+The easiest (and advised) way to deploy this is by using Docker.

+### Docker Hub
+**Now with 100% more Multiarchitecture!**
+Both `linux/amd64` and `linux/arm/v7` are currently supported, message me if you use another platform.

+You don't need to checkout this repository, I am building images and pushing them to Docker Hub.
+Download and start this container by running: `docker run [--rm -it] -p80:80 modischfabrications:latest`

+### Local build
 1. Build and start this image using `docker-compose up`
-2. Send POST-Requests to `[localhost]/solve`, see `/docs` for further informations.
+2. (wait a while for uvloop to build...)

 ## Visualisation